-UNODC will further strengthen its Results-Based Management efforts to ensure timely and effective delivery of outcomes under Japan-funded programmes and projects, through effective implementation within a given period, and efficient monitoring and providing a final report and financial statement of the programmes and projects within six months after the date of completion.
+UNODC will further strengthen its Results-Based Management efforts to ensure timely and effective delivery of outcomes under Japan-funded programmes and projects, through effective implementation within a given period, and efficient monitoring and provision of a final report and financial statement of the programmes and projects within six months after the date of completion.
+Japan recognizes and welcomes the continuous efforts of UNODC.